Bear Flag Chart Pattern Trading

 • Price rallies and traders that are short, look to take their gains.
 Sellers on the sides see their opportunity to short

-• Once price starts to break down in the bear flag, sellers look to enter.
+• Once the price starts to break down in the bear flag, sellers look to enter.
 This is made more interesting when the first leg down is strong

 • The sharp price action doesn’t always happen in a steady decline